DillonSW/Capstone_Team_5/Documentation/Signoffs/Sensors.md

 We have identified the photoelectric diffuse reflection spot sensor with background suppression to be the most ideal sensor to use for our vending machine sensor system.
 In particular we have chosen to use the ifm OGH580; this sensor has an operating voltage of 10-30V DC and has a sensing range of up to 200mm—This range is sufficient for covering the distance between the device in the compartment and the sensor.
 If placed out of but pointing at the compartment inside the vending machine, this sensor should be sufficient in identifying whether a device is present or not.
 This sensor is also certainly of suitable size to fit inside of the vending machine; it would not pose an obstacle to stocking or obtaining a device from the compartment.
 Lastly, because we will only be using three one-bit signal sensors, we will only have to allocate three I/O pins of the PLC module for our sensor system.

 The sensors will be able to be grounded, be powered, and send signals through female end cord sets connecting the sensors to the power supply, PLC, and ground bar.
 The ifm EVC001 is a two meter long cord that is made to work with this spot sensor.
 Two meters is of sufficient length to connect all of our sensors to ground and each of these systems.
-Inside the cable jacket of this cord are four wires: a ground, neutral, power, and signal wire.
+Inside the cable jacket of this cord are three wires: a neutral, power, and signal wire.
 The power wires will be connected to three terminal blocks that are jumped together and connected to the power supply high side.
-The neutral and ground wires will be connected to six terminal blocks that are jumped together and connected to ground.
+The neutral wires will be connected to three terminal blocks that are jumped together and connected to the neutral wire of the power supply.
 The signal wires will be connected straight to the 7, 8, and 9 I/O pins of the PLC.
+(See schematic)